MostAwesomeDude/construct/docs/compilation.rst

 Sizeof is applied during compilation (not during parsing and building)

-Lambdas (unlike this expressions) are not compilable.
+Lambdas (unlike this expressions) are not compilable

 Exceptions do not include `path` information